 A less serious criminal offence that may be dealt with by a Magistrates or Local Court.

 A judge’s review of the evidence and explanation of the law for a jury.

-An order from a lower court requires the accused to come to court to answer a charge.
-It is also known as a ‘Court Attendance Notice’.
+An order from a lower court requiring the accused to come to court to answer a charge.
+Sometimes this document has another name, such as “Court Attendance Notice”.

-A hearing in a court where all the evidence is heard and a final decision is made about whether the accused committed the crime.
-In higher courts, a trial is carried out before a judge and jury.
-In lower courts, a trial is usually called a hearing and is heard before a magistrate without a jury.
+A hearing in a court where all evidence is heard and a final decision is made.
+In higher courts a trial is conducted before a Judge and jury.
+In lower courts, a trial is usually called a “hearing” and is heard before a Magistrate.

-An accused person or defendant who doesn’t have a lawyer.
+An unrepresented accused person or defendant is one who is not represented by a lawyer.

-The jury’s decision about whether someone is guilty or not guilty of the charge/s.
+The decision of a jury in a criminal trial as to whether an accused is guilty or not guilty of an offence.

-Legal argument about whether a particular piece of evidence can be admitted in court.
-The witnesses and the jury are sent out of the court while this argument takes place.
+Legal argument about the admissibility of a particular piece of evidence in court.
+The witness and the jury are sent out of court while this argument takes place.

 Any person who has to come to court and answer questions in front of a Magistrate or Judge and jury.

 Witnesses may be paid expenses, in accordance with a set scale, as a contribution towards loss of wages, travel and related expenses.